 - 5.1 Duration.
-This Agreement shall be effective on the later of May 4, 2023, or the last signature hereon and shall continue through midnight on May 3, 2033.
-Thereafter, this Agreement shall automatically renew without further action by the Parties on a yearly basis unless otherwise modified or terminated, as provided for in Sections 5.2 and 18 respectively. - 5.2 Modification.
+This Agreement shall be effective on the later of May 4, 2023, or the last signature hereon and shall continue through midnight on May 3, 2033, unless otherwise modified or terminated, as provided for in Sections 5.2 and 18 respectively. - 5.2 Modification.
 This Agreement is intended to express the entire Agreement of the Parties and may not be altered or modified in any way unless such modification is reduced to writing and agreed upon and signed by each Party.